-Red Nose Day 2019: How Does It Work, Why Is It Being Criticized?
+Red Nose Day 2019: How Does It Work, And Why Is It Being Criticized?

 This is not the first time that Comic Relief U.K. has come under fire for its films and imagery.
 A 2017 video featuring the pop star Ed Sheeran visiting a Liberian slum was named the "worst charity ad" of that year.

-In a March 2018 interview with NPR, the charity said it was adjusting its approach."We should give the strongest possible voice to people we work with, whether those are people here in U.K., or our work in Africa, because it feels right," said Ben Maitland, head of national media for Comic Relief.
+In a March 2018 interview with NPR, the charity said it was adjusting its approach."We should give the strongest possible voice to people we work with, whether those are people here in U.K. or our work in Africa, because it feels right," said Ben Maitland, head of national media for Comic Relief.

-Martin Scott, a senior lecturer on media and global development at the University of East Anglia, does not think Comic Relief U.K. can sustain the growing levels of criticism that it has been facing in U.K. press and social media.
+Martin Scott, a senior lecturer on media and global development at the University of East Anglia, does not think Comic Relief U.K. can sustain the growing levels of criticism that it has been facing in the U.K. press and social media.
 "If they carry on using the same kind of stories and the same kind of imagery it's been [using] for the last 20 years, then [Red Nose Day] has probably had its day," he says.

 Despite the controversy, Scott acknowledges that the U.K. charity's strategy has been "effective in generating money."
-He adds, "telethons and celebrities are not a bad thing — they just need to be used judiciously."
+He adds, "Telethons and celebrities are not a bad thing — they just need to be used judiciously."

-Asked whether Comic Relief USA would change its own Red Nose Day strategy based on the Dooley incident, a spokesperson responded: "Comic Relief USA is an independent organization [from the UK] ...
+Asked whether Comic Relief USA would change its own Red Nose Day strategy based on the Dooley incident, a spokesperson responded: "Comic Relief USA is an independent organization [from the U.K. one]. ...
 We continue to strive to deliver our campaign in the best possible way to raise both awareness of the issues and money to help fund critical programs that change vulnerable children's lives."

-Some of the money raised in the U.S. comes from the $2 people pay to buy a red nose at Walgreens and Duane Reade: $1.30 is contributed to the Red Nose Day charitable projects.
+Some of the money raised in the U.S. comes from the $2 that people pay to buy a red nose at Walgreens and Duane Reade: $1.30 is contributed to the Red Nose Day charitable projects.

 But there are other ways to give.

 The charity has partnered with the fundraising website Omaze to auction off celebrity "dates" to the public.
 In addition to the "intimate" Mumford & Sons concert, donors can win a breakfast with actress Jodie Whittaker on the set of Doctor Who.
-And sorry — if you were hoping to meet Tom Hiddleston for a drink in London, that sweepstake ended!
+And sorry — if you were hoping to meet Tom Hiddleston for a drink in London, that sweepstakes ended!

-Scott, the researcher at the University of East Anglia, says the celebrity auctions are "layers of bad."
+Scott, the lecturer at the University of East Anglia, says the celebrity auctions are "layers of bad."

 "The celebrity culture and consumerism totally overrides the issue," he adds.

 Scott is the author of a 2014 study titled "The role of celebrities in mediating distant suffering," which was published in the International Journal of Cultural Studies.
-"Research has shown us that celebrity involvement does more for the celebrity than it does from the campaign," he says.
+"Research has shown us that celebrity involvement does more for the celebrity than it does for the campaign," he says.
 "People are likely to remember them more than the nonprofits they were trying to support."

-Donations from the U.S. campaign go to nonprofit organizations like Feeding America, the Boys & Girls Clubs of America, Save the Children and The Global Fund to Fight AIDS, TB and Malaria.
+Donations from the U.S. campaign go to nonprofit organizations like Feeding America, the Boys & Girls Clubs of America, Save the Children and the Global Fund to Fight AIDS, Tuberculosis and Malaria.

-Charity Navigator, which rates nonprofits using a four-star evaluation system, has found that most of Red Nose Day's charity partners have a three or four-star rating.
+Charity Navigator, which rates nonprofits using a four-star evaluation system, has found that most of Red Nose Day's charity partners have a three- or four-star rating.

 And the event definitely has its supporters.
 "Give them a break," says Bishai.
-"I could have been holy about it — but they're helping Americans think about those less well-off in other countries."
+"I could have been holy about it — but they're helping Americans think about those less well off in other countries."